Harikavuppala1a/semisupervised_sexism_classification/README.md

 # semisupervised_sexism_classification

-As we are making use of the best-performing model from [1] in our semi-supervised methods, we use parts of the code from that paper
+As we leverage the best-performing model from [1] in the proposed semi-supervised methods, we use parts of the code associated with [1].

 1. generating_augment_data.py
 Generates augmented data for various proposed methods
 2. main.py